 Now, the link to the landing page (step 2 above) is automatically included in the message.
-When your subscribers click the link and complete the form, their responses (i.e., their "preferences") will be automatically recorded in MA Professional.
+When your subscribers click the link and complete the form, their responses (i.e., their "preferences") will be automatically recorded in Communications Professional.
 Learn more about Interest Target Groups.

 NOTE: Refer to Opt in versus Opt out to learn more about how to design an effective landing page to help manage your subscriber preferences.

 These approaches achieve the same result but come at subscribers from slightly different angles, based on your preference.
 Keep in mind that, with both approaches, you’re starting with the idea that "all subscribers receive all mailings," and that opt in versus opt out is more about how you design your landing page and your use of target groups.

 NOTE: Make sure that you have created target groups and assigned remote interests to them in Communications Professional.

 This quick overview of how the interests check boxes work is a good jumping-off point as you consider the approach of your landing page.
 On the landing page, the check boxes are:

 - Checked (opt in) - subscribers uncheck a box to indicate their preference to no longer receive a mailing.
 These subscribers are removed from the associated target group and the mailings.